jgotti1/milestoneTwo/README.md

 * Express: 4.18.1
 * Cors: 2.8.5
 * Axios: 0.27.2
-* Matrial UI
+* Material UI
 * Heroku
 * MongoDB

----

 ## Features
-* Create, update, and delete your entries with a touch of a button
+* Create, update, and delete your entries with a click of a button
 * Easy and fast access to see all your properties

----

 ## Setup
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: